 According to the World Health Organization (WHO), the daily necessary amount of calcium is divided by age: children under 6 months old require 300 mg/day; children from 7 to 12 months old require 400 mg/day; children from 1 to 3 years old require 500 mg/day; children from 4 to 6 years old require 600 mg/day; children from 7 to 9 years old require 700 mg/day; children from 10 years old require 1000 mg/day; people from 11 to 24 years old require 1200 mg/day; people from 24 to 50 years old require 800-1000 mg/day.
 Pregnant women and the elderly require 1200-1500 mg/day.

 Children are stunted due to poor calcium absorption.

 A child's body is capable of absorbing nutrients.
 However, this process of absorption is often different in each child.
 There are children who absorb nutrients very well and vice versa.
 The absorption of calcium from the outside into the body is no exception.
 When eating calcium-rich foods, the bodies of children with good calcium absorption capacity will fully absorb all that calcium.
 On the contrary, in children with poor calcium absorption capacity, in addition to not absorbing calcium, their bodies also eliminate calcium quickly.
-Research shows that the above syndrome comes from some main causes: the diets are improper; children are suffering from enzyme deficiency or illnesses; etc.
+Research shows that the above syndrome comes from some main causes like the improper diets, children suffering from enzyme deficiency or illnesses, etc.

 Enzyme is an extremely important catalyst to help the digestion and the absorption of nutrients take place more easily and more quickly.
 Therefore, enzyme deficiency is also considered one of the reasons why children cannot tolerate all nutrients from foods, including calcium.

-If you do not have much time to provide sufficient calcium for your children through daily meals, you can use height growth supplements that contain Nanometer Calcium.
+If you do not have much time to provide sufficient calcium for your children through daily meals, you can use growth supplements that contain Calcium.